 All research projects that are part of the Centre for Digital Life Norway, either as Digital Life funded projects or as partner projects, can apply.
 The applicant should be the PI of the projects.

-The funding should be used for activities identified as necessary to make progress in the innovation process of the project, such as business idea scouting and/or definition, market validation, customer exploration, business modelling, partner search, development of research-based advice to practitioners or policy-makers, etc.
+The funding should be used for activities identified as necessary to make progress in the innovation process of the project, such as business idea scouting and/or definition, market validation, customer exploration, business modelling, partner search, development of research-based advice to practitioners or policy-makers, MVP design and prototyping etc.

 The funding can be used either for hiring external expertise and competency to assist with defined activities or for costs related to travelling to meet with potential customers, users, partners etc.

 The funding can not be used for buying materials and equipment or to finance activities defined as research.